Home / Centerstage / 2025 / April / Week 3

 Monday, 21 April, 2025

 At least 26 tourists are killed in a deadly terror attack in Kashmir, India, after armed men open fire near Baisaran meadow, close to Pahalgam.
 According to police and eyewitnesses, attackers target non-Muslims, asking victims to recite the ‘kalma’ and checking for circumcision.
 A group called Kashmir Resistance claims responsibility, citing anger over the settlement of 85,000 “outsiders”.
 Indian agencies link the group to Lashkar-e-Taiba and Hizbul Mujahideen.
-Pakistan defence minister Khawaja Asif, with a news with Sky News, said that “Pakistan has been doing this dirty work for U.S., West & UK for 3 decades”.
+Pakistan defence minister Khawaja Asif, in a news with Sky News, said that “Pakistan has been doing this dirty work of sponsoring terror for U.S., West & UK for 3 decades”.

 Tuesday, 22 April, 2025